Mark Gorodnitsky

 Mark Gorodnitsky (מארק גורודניצקי; born March 23, 2001) is an Israeli figure skater.
-He is the 2023 Nepela Memorial bronze medalist, the 2018 Volvo Open Cup silver medalist and a four-time Israeli national champion (2020, 2022-24).
+He is the 2023 CS Warsaw Cup silver medalist, 2023 CS Nepela Memorial bronze medalist, and a four-time Israeli national champion (2020, 2022-24).

 Personal life

 Gorodnitsky was born on March 23, 2001, in Richmond Hill, Ontario, Canada to a Latvian mother and Belarusian father.
 His sister, Maya, who is three years younger, has also competed in figure skating for Israel on the international junior level.

 Gorodnitsky graduated from Richmond Green Secondary School in 2019, where he was part of the high performance athlete program.

 Career

 Early career

 Gorodnitsky began learning to skate in 2005 at around the age of four, and has been coached by Andrei Berezintsev and Inga Zusev at the Richmond Training Centre in Richmond Hill, Ontario since the age of five.

 Due to Gorodnitsky's father, Dmitry, having previously lived in Israel for eight years, the Israel Ice Skating Federation reached out to Gorodnitsky's parents when Gorodnitsky was fourteen years old, asking if he would be interested in competing for Israel.
 Ultimately, Gorodnitsky agreed to the request.